yope/cbgelite/README.md

 objects are close.

 Once in a while you will see some asteroids or other space rocks appearing in front of you.
-Als some enemy ships might appear and probably try to attack you right away.
+Also some enemy ships might appear and probably try to attack you right away.
 Currently there is only one rather simple AI for other ships.
 Other ships will just intermittently come flying at you and shooting when you are in their target area, fly away from you if they got too close, or just make some random turns.

-If you manage to kill an enemy ship, it might leave some cargo cannisters floaring around.
+If you manage to kill an enemy ship, it might leave some cargo cannisters floating around.
 Currently you can only either leave them clutter space, or shoot them.

 #### Docking